lkesteloot/unsong/unsong.md

 And as He spoke, the whirlwind took form, and Job saw all of these things, the boundaries of the Earth and the gateways of the Heavens, the myriad animals from Leviathan down to the smallest microbe, the glory of the lightning and the gloom of the deepest caves, the pyramids of Egypt and the pagodas of China.
 And he knew more surely than he had ever known anything before that God could end all of them with a word, and he knew that the existence of all of them, every single one, depended on the same seed that had given him a case of boils.

 And Job said “I know that you can do all things; no purpose of yours can be thwarted.
 Surely I spoke of things I did not understand, things too wonderful for me to know.
 My ears had heard of you but now my eyes have seen you.
 Therefore I despise myself and repent in dust and ashes.
-But…why couldn’t you have told me this before?
+But... why couldn’t you have told me this before?
 Why did I have to suffer in ignorance?”

 “YOUR WORLD IS AT THE EDGES OF MY GARDEN.
 IF NOT FOR COINCIDENCE PILED UPON COINCIDENCE, IT WOULD NEVER BLOSSOM INTO GOODNESS, AND SO COULD NOT HAVE BEEN CREATED.
 YOUR IGNORANCE OF MY PURPOSE BEGINS A CHAIN OF COINCIDENCES WHICH WILL GROW AND GROW UNTIL THE END OF THE WORLD, WHEN IT WILL COME TO FRUITION.
 THAT PURPOSE IS NOW COMPLETE.
 GO, AND REGAIN EVERYTHING YOU HAVE LOST, BUT TELL NOBODY WHAT I HAVE TOLD YOU.”

-“But…I told everybody I was going to ask You about the purpose of evil.
+“But...
+I told everybody I was going to ask You about the purpose of evil.
 When they want to know what You answered, what should I tell them?”

 “TELL THEM I SAID ‘GO FISH’.”